breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 db.session.commit()
 ```

-Just use the `db.session.commit()` function and everything you have done with your code will be translated into SQL language code.
+Just use the `db.session.commit()` function, and everything you have done with your code will be translated into SQL language code.

 ## Let's review the most typical database operations